Chris Burns (Canadian football)

-Chris Burns (born December 12, 1972 in Greenwich, Connecticut) is a former professional Canadian football offensive lineman who played eleven seasons in the Canadian Football League for five different teams.
+Chris Burns (born December 12, 1972) is an American former professional football offensive lineman who played eleven seasons in the Canadian Football League (CFL) for five different teams.
 He was named CFL East All-Star in 1999 and 2000, and was a part of one Grey Cup championship team with the Hamilton Tiger-Cats in 1999.
 Burns was an All-American Offensive Tackle college football at Portland State University.